-The landscape of young people’s relationships is ever evolving, with local customs, language and technology all influencing their experiences.
-The terms they use may differ from previous generations, but one reality has not changed: Teenagers and pre-teens continue to engage in romantic and/or sexual relationships with one another.
+The landscape of young people’s relationships is ever-evolving, with local customs, language, and technology all influencing their teen dating experiences.
+The terms they use may differ from previous generations, but one reality has not changed.
+Teenagers and pre-teens continue to engage in romantic or sexual relationships with one another.

 Unfortunately, as young people develop the skills needed for being in relationships, some begin using behaviors that are unhealthy and abusive:

-- More than half of America’s teenagers know friends who have experienced some sort of dating abuse, while one in four 11-14 year olds say that physical dating violence is a serious concern for their age group8.
+- More than half of America’s teenagers know friends who have experienced some dating abuse, while one in four 11-14-year-olds say physical dating violence is a serious concern for their age group8.

-- In Maine, 8.3% of Maine high schoolers report that in the preceding year, someone they were dating or going out with physically hurt them on purpose at least once.
-The percentage was higher for gay/lesbian students (19.2%) and bisexual students (18.3%) than for heterosexual students (6.7%)9.
+- In Maine, 8.3% of Maine high schoolers report that someone they were dating or going out with physically hurt them on purpose at least once in the preceding year.
+The percentage was higher for LGBTQ students (19.2%) and bisexual students (18.3%) than for heterosexual students (6.7%)9.

 - Meanwhile, 81% of parents believe teen dating abuse is not an issue or admit they don’t know if it’s an issue10.

-Too often, we expect young people to intuitively know how to be in relationships.
+Too often, we expect young people to know how to be in relationships intuitively.
 We are not born with that knowledge.
-Instead, we learn it – from our homes, our peers, the lessons at school, and what we see in the media.
+Instead, we learn it from our homes, peers, the lessons at school, and what we see in the media.

 9 2015 Maine Integrated Youth Health Survey.
 “High School Detailed Report.”